STRONG-TACT/strong-tact.github.io/play.markdown

 {:toc}

 > 📢 News!
-> Competition sign up link will be released soon!
+> Competition sign up link and match-making schedule will be released soon!

 ## How to Play
 Dice Adventure will be available on itch.io by May 8, 2024.
 We will also release a local build of the game for players to explore and for developers to test their agents.
 You can jump on the game and play at any time from **May 8, 2024** to **July 1, 2024**.
 The game supports two play modes --- the *exhibition* mode and the *tournament* mode.
 In the *exhibition* mode, you can select from a list of currently available agents you want to play with and assign rolse to the agent.
 The *tournament* mode will only be available at match-making event.